 Grading Policy and Procedure

-All students who enroll into any course offered by the Michener Institute will be subject to the Grading Policy.
-Final marks assigned to each student will determine the level of success by that student.
+All students who enroll into any course offered by the Michener Institute of Education at UHN (“Michener”) will be subject to the Grading Policy.
 While the policy is institutional in nature, specific controls such as a course pass mark may be determined at the program level.

 |Alpha Grade||Percent Grade||Grade point||Standing|